xchem/fragalysis-backend/README.md

 To use much of the remainder of the API you will need to authenticate.
 Some endpoints allow you to use a token, obtained from the corresponding Keycloak authentication service.
-If you are running a local stack a client ID exists that should work for you, assuming you have a Keycloak user identity.
+If you are running a local backend a client ID exists that should work for you, assuming you have a Keycloak user identity.
 With a few variables: -